mindee/devrel/content/writing/blog-posts.md

 ### Code

-When displaying code examples, if you don't show the full code or the full output, add ellipses accordingly
+When displaying code examples, if you don't want to show the full code or the full output, you can add ellipses as shown below.

 ![](../../img/code-top.png)
 ![](../../img/code-bottom.png)